Amal-Manoj-248/Hive-Connect/Readme.txt

-How to run the Teachers Record Management System (LSSEMS) Project
+How to run the Hive Connect Project

 1. Download the zip file

-2. Extract the file and copy lssems folder
+2. Extract the file and copy HiveConnect folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)